Setting up a charity or association (not-for-profit)

 On the other hand, a charity is an institution or fund established and operated for altruistic purposes that the law regards as charitable.
 Charities include most religious institutions, aged care homes, homeless hostels, organisations relieving the special needs of people with disabilities and societies that promote the fine arts.

 When a club, a community group or a charity incorporates, it becomes a ‘legal person’ – that is, a legal entity that stays the same even if its members change.
 It can enter into contracts in its own name; for example, to borrow money or buy equipment.
 This protects the individual members of the association from legal liabilities.
+Please refer to Incorporated Associations for details on and to register.

 The Tax Office accepts an organisation as not-for-profit where its constituent or governing documents prevent it from distributing profits or assets for the benefit of particular people – both while it is operating and when it winds up.